Everything you need to know about Self Assessment payments on account

 It's important to know what to expect when you make payments on account for the first time, either in your first year of trading or the first time your tax bill is over £1,000 in a tax year.

-This can come as an unpleasant surprise, and it’s one reason why it's a good idea to do your tax return as early as possible - so you have time to put money aside!
+This can come as an unpleasant surprise and is one reason why it's a good idea to do your tax return as early as possible - so you have time to put money aside!

 As you fill in your Self Assessment tax return using FreeAgent you’ll see how much you can expect to pay on account.
 The same amount will be due again by 31st July and you’ll be reminded of this, as well as any other upcoming tax deadlines and amounts, on the Tax Timeline on your account dashboard.

-The Tax Timeline is a useful tool for helping you to make sure you have enough money in your bank account to cover all your upcoming tax bills.
-Find out more about how Self Assessment in FreeAgent can help you to manage your finances better.
+Your Tax Timeline will also help make sure you have enough money in your bank account to cover all your upcoming tax bills.
+Find out more about how FreeAgent can help you prepare for Self Assessment.